 No shortcomings.
-Handling and ease of use are what separate the Toro SW4200 from most other zero-turn mowers, but the maker didn't forget that cutting performance matters, too.
-Independent testing reveals that, while some other mowers might do a better job at one or more of mulching, bagging, or ejecting clippings out the side, the SW4200 is very competent when it comes to all three of these common tasks -- "consistently impressive cutting," says one expert reviewer.
+Handling and ease of use are what separate the Toro SW4200 from many other zero-turn mowers, but the maker didn't forget that cutting performance matters, too.
+Testing reveals that, while some other mowers might do a better job at one or more of mulching, bagging, or ejecting clippings out the side, the SW4200 is very competent when it comes to all three of these common tasks -- "consistently impressive cutting," says ConsumerReports.org.

 Easy handling.
-This is where the Toro sets itself apart from most zero-turn mowers.
+This is where the Toro sets itself apart from traditional zero-turn mowers.
 Instead of casters and a lap-bar/lever control system that is easy to use but takes a little time to master, the SW4200 has steerable front wheels and a steering wheel, making operation a breeze from the get go.
 This steering system also improves performance on rolling terrain -- conventional zero-turn mowers do a poor job on slopes, and, in the extreme, can even be unstable and prone to tipping over.
-Not so with the SW4200, which leads experts such as Paul Sikkema at TodaysMower.com to call it "the best choice of all the residential mowers for working slopes."
 Other pluses include a comfortable high-back seat and the ability to check fuel levels without getting off of the mower.

 The Toro SW4200 zero-turn riding mower is tested byConsumerReports.org.
 Bagging, mulching and side discharging are all rated, and the mower gets an overall score that can be compared to other zero-turn models.
 The review is only available to subscribers, however.

-In nearly 270 reviews, the Toro SW4200 earns an overall rating of 4.4 stars out of 5; 88 percent of owners would recommend this mower.
+In nearly 120 reviews, the Toro SW4200 earns an overall rating of 4.4 stars out of 5; 87 percent of owners would recommend this mower.
 Some of the reviews are culled from the manufacturer's website, others are unique to HomeDepot.com.
-Most are extremely pleased, especially those who upgraded from an older lawn tractor.
+Most are extremely pleased, especially those who upgraded from an older zero-turn mower.
 The few complaints we found are all over the place -- scattered durability issues, complaints of poor traction and some saying it simply does not perform as well as a comparably-priced lawn tractor.